naykel76/nbw_site/resources/views/linux/things-you-should-know.md

 # Things You Should Know in Linux to Have a Fighting Chance

-<p class="bx warning-light lead">Disclaimer: These notes are an interpretation of the concepts we are taught at university, as well as many we are not.
-As much as I would like to think I have everything right I can not guarantee it, so do yourself a favour and check for yourself.</p>

 <!-- MarkdownTOC -->

 - [What is the shell?](#what-is-the-shell)